4D-Game/Hardware/docs/turrets.md

 ## Components

-For a list of all used components see the Components section.
+For a list of all used components see the [Components](Components.md) section.

-## Further informations
+## Further information's

-For informations about controlling the turrets via controller and software solutions please look here
+For more information's about controlling the turrets via controller and software solutions please look [here](4D_Game/Controller/docs/code-references/controls/turrets.md).